jgaeddert/liquid-dsp/doc/core/logging.rst

     Include nanoseconds to the end of a timestamp if requested.
     Example: ``08:18:35.123456789``

-These options can be used in conjuction with one another to customize formatting.
+These options can be used in conjunction with one another to customize formatting.
 For example:

 .. code-block:: c